First World War.com - A multimedia history of world war one

 For obvious reasons this song - You're a Grand Old Flag - with music and lyrics by George M. Cohan, became an instant sentimental U.S. favourite following America's decision to enter the war against Germany in April 1917.

-The lyrics to the song are below.
-Click here to listen to a 1918 recording of the song performed by the American Quartet (formerly the Premier Quartet, formed in 1909 - MP3 format 613kb).
+Use the player above to listen to a 1918 recording of the song performed by the American Quartet (formerly the Premier Quartet, formed in 1909.

 You're A Grand Old Flag